linux2647/yahtzee/README.md

 Building
 --------

-running `make' will build the exectuable.
+Running `make` will build the executable.

 Running
 -------

-    ./yahtzee
+    $ ./yahtzee

 Requirements